Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Dimension Reduction.md

 As a preprocessing data method, it helps us to select features and learn proper representation.
 A more theoretical and useful topic is data compression, a branch of information theory.
 The dimension reduction is related with geometry of data set., which includes manifold learning and topological data analysis.
+$\color{aqua}{PS:}$ the dimension reduction is classified into unsupervised learning while it convert to optimization models.

 It is a wonderful review of dimension reduction at \url{https://lvdmaaten.github.io/publications/papers/TR_Dimensionality_Reduction_Review_2009.pdf}.

 * https://www.wikiwand.com/en/Data_compression